Heaxeus/PEAKapalooza/README.md

 - Turn off Blizzards/Rain/Tornados!
 - Make Tornados faster!
 - Make Fog constantly approach (currently up to Caldera)!
 - Abseiling (Peak->Beach) mode!
 Climb from the Peak to the Beach!
+Your goal is to light a flare next to BingBong!

 ## How to Use